Women's Global Network for Reproductive Rights

-Women's Global Network for Reproductive Rights (WGNRR) is an international non-governmental organization (NGO) that advocates for sexual and reproductive health and rights worldwide.
-Based in the Global South, they are a membership-driven organization that "works within the rights, justice and feminist frameworks."
-WGNRR works towards the realization of the full sexual and reproductive health and rights.
+Women's Global Network for Reproductive Rights (WGNRR) is an international non-governmental organization (NGO) that advocates for its understanding of women's sexual and reproductive health and rights worldwide.
+Based in the Global South, it is a membership-driven organization that "works within the rights, justice and feminist frameworks."
 WGNRR has consultative status with ECOSOC.

 History

 WGNRR was founded at the fourth International Women and Health Meeting in 1984.
 The conference was themed "No to Population Control...
 Women Decide!" and saw the formation of other important international networks including Women Living Under Muslim Laws (WLUML) and Latin American Women and Health Network.
 In 1987, at another IWHM conference, WGNRR partnered with the Latin America and Caribbean Women's Health Network to launch a campaign addressing maternal mortality and declared May 28 the International Day of Action for Women's Health.

 WGNRR was an active participant in the International Conference "Reinforcing Reproductive Rights", held in Madras, India, in 1993.
 It was this year that WGNRR began campaigning for safe and legal abortion.
 WGNRR's position on abortion was critical during the International Conference on Population and Development (ICPD) in 1994.
 According to their website, "WGNRR was part of a coalition – the Women’s Alliance – to ensure that women’s voices were heard and represented at the conference. that protested the population control theories that abounded at the time.
 WGNRR was also involved in workshops protesting the use of anti-fertility "vaccines".
 WGNRR's support of the ICPD's inclusion of right to access of safe abortion was still tempered by its concern over the language and the fear of the misuse of such a document by proponents of coerced population control."

 In 1995, WGNRR undertook campaigns to address the feminisation of poverty and was an active participant in the development of the Programme of Action for the Women’s World Conference in Beijing.
 Following the Cairo Consensus, WGNRR held a 1996 Regional Members' Meeting in Amsterdam.
 Between 2003 and 2007, WGNRR collaborated with the People’s Health Movement on the Women’s Access to Health campaign.
 WGNRR then relocated its main office to the Global South and by 2009, the main office was transferred from the Netherlands to the Philippines.